Support for understanding your doing

 To activate expression on all channels, the fascilitator can use the invitation 'can you show me'.
 This intervention bypasses verbalization and invites the practitioner to show gestures, movement, sound, visual arts or role play

-If art making is a brand new adventure for you, learning about the Inner Artist might be helpful
+If art making is a brand new adventure for you, you might want to learn about the Inner Artist

-When you feel stuck in your Creative Compassion practice I am happy to be there in 1:1 support
+When you feel stuck in your Creative Compassion practice we are happy to be there for you

 Want to hear from others and get inspired?
-Join the group support for mutual exchange or supervision
+Join our group support for mutual exchange or supervision

 FOCUSZART The Focusing Studio